Educated-Mageza-Holdings/Allied-Cluster/README.md

-# Bidvest Living - Customer Portal Prototype
+# Allied - Customer Portal Prototype

-A fully functional HTML/CSS/JavaScript prototype of the Bidvest Living integrated service platform.
+A fully functional HTML/CSS/JavaScript prototype of the Allied integrated service platform.

 ## Overview

-This prototype demonstrates the customer-facing portal for Bidvest Living's integrated service platform.
+This prototype demonstrates the customer-facing portal for Allied's integrated service platform.
 It showcases how customers can manage all six services (landscaping, indoor plants, coffee/water, amenities, laundry, garment rental) from a single, intuitive interface.

 ## Features